alexhealey/dqn_navigation/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+### Installation

 ### Approach

 The implementation approach is based on DQN.
 The code provides a number of DQN extensions: Double DQN, N-step DQN and Priorized Experience Replay.
 We compare the convergence of these different approaches.

+### Code

+We break down the code into a number of different modules.

+#### buffer.py

+This contains the replay buffer code.
+The buffer can can either provide for random samples or prioritized samples.
+If using priorities then we specify a non zero alpha value.